 Note that for IATAN accreditation, you’ll be required to present the ARC Agency Code Number (read more about ARC accreditation in our dedicated post).

-If you plan to apply for TIDS or IATAN Non-ticketing certifications, the requirements are less strict and the whole process is a lot easier.
+If you plan to apply for TIDS or IATAN Non-ticketing certifications, the requirements are less strict, and the whole process is a lot easier.

 IATA’s codes: main industry identifiers

 Standardization – or development and implementation of protocols, policies, processes, and, well, standards that ensure consistency and enable interoperability between parties within the industry – is one of IATA’s key areas of responsibility.
-And that’s why it devised multiple code systems – to standardize the identification of locations, companies, equipment, etc., optimizing flight operations and information exchange.
+And that’s why it devised multiple code systems – to unify the identification of locations, companies, equipment, etc., optimizing flight operations and information exchange.
 Here are the main aviation industry code systems.

 Airline codes